john7rho/john7rho/README.md

 ### Hey 👋 I'm John.🐺

 I am a A.B. candidate in Statistics & Computer Science at Harvard.
-I have interned at tech and financial companies, serving as an Engineering Fellow for Bessemer Venture Partners and Product Manager Intern at StubHub.
-Most recently, I was an investment banking summer analyst at Lazard as well as a Research Assistant for Prof Josh Lerner (HBS).
+My interests have oscillated in college, but currently, I am working on research.

 For a (relatively) updated synopsis of my current studies, please refer to my personal website at www.rhojohn.com.